 If there are paths for promotion in your organization, let them know what they are and what they require.
 If they are interested, work with them to set up a plan to make it happen, over a planned period of time.
 Succession planning is a very overlooked part of most businesses, but it is extremely important.

 Share your dreams for expansion, and get input from them.
-Even if you don’t have many promotion paths right now, your vision of the future might, and that is something you can get them involved with.
+Even if you don’t have many promotion paths right now, your vision of the future might.
+Get your staff involved in this process.

 Always set some kind of goals with them.
 Ask them what they want in the future, and help them get it.
 The rewards here can go well beyond the walls of your food truck and return in ways you never imagined.